Adjusted Body Weight Calculator

 To use our calculator, follow these instructions:

-• Provide the calculator with your sex.
+Provide the calculator with your sex.

-• Input your height.
+Input your height.

-• Input your actual body weight.
+Input your actual body weight.

-• The adjusted body weight calculator will use your sex, height and weight to figure out your ideal weight, which is a component of the adjusted body weight formula.
-Please note that there are several accepted equations used for calculating ideal weight, based on slightly different scientific theories.
+The adjusted body weight calculator will use your sex, height and weight to figure out your ideal weight, which is a component of the adjusted body weight formula.
+Please note that there are several accepted equations used for calculating ideal weight based on slightly different scientific theories.
 However, the differences in results are practically negligible, so you shouldn't worry about them.
 You can read more about these theories at our ideal weight calculator.
 In this calculator, we use the Robinson formula.

-• The calculator will use the values you provided to calculate your AjBW and display it to you in the bottom-most field.
+The calculator will use the values you provided to calculate your AjBW and display it to you in the bottom-most field.

 How to calculate adjusted body weight?

 Of course, our calculator will do the work for you quickly and effectively.
-Nevertheless, it may be worth knowing how to calculate adjusted body weight on your own - you never know when you will find yourself needing to giving nutritional advice with no device to access our calculator at hand!
+Nevertheless, it may be worth knowing how to calculate adjusted body weight on your own — you never know when you will find yourself needing to give nutritional advice with no device to access our calculator at hand!

 To calculate AjBW, the following adjusted body weight formula is used:

-AjBW = IBW + 0.4 * (ABW - IBW)
+AjBW = IBW + 0.4 × (ABW - IBW)

-• AjBW is adjusted body weight,
+- AjBW is adjusted body weight;

-• IBW is ideal body weight,
+- IBW is ideal body weight; and

-• ABW is actual body weight.
+- ABW is actual body weight.

 Ideal body weight, according to Robinson's formula, is calculated as follows:

-• for men: 52 kg + 1.9 kg per every inch over 5 feet
+52 kg + 1.9 kg per every inch over 5 feet

-• for women: 49 kg + 1.7 kg per every inch over 5 feet
+49 kg + 1.7 kg per every inch over 5 feet

 Calculating adjusted body weight - example